qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ### Selectively overriding translation strings

-Occasionally, it is desireable to selectively override specific translation strinsg.
+Occasionally, it is desireable to selectively override specific translation strings.
 While one can modify the full translation file as described above, especially when using the `qwc-map-viewer-demo` docker image, it is easier to just selectively override the desired translation strings and leave the original file unchanged and avoid having to compile a custom viewer (or overwriting the entire file with a docker volume mount).

 To do this: